Car Insurance Renewal Process Explained

 About 60 days before your renewal date, most insurers start to do the following:

-Your risk profile is re-scored:
+Your risk profile is re-evaluated:

 The Smart Driver’s Renewal Routine (Step-by-Step)